xiaolaba/UNO-R1-R3-reset-circuitry/README.md

 ### how to get this very own modified firmware for 8u2 ?
 go to folder firmwares\arduino-serial\
-patch 2 files and then complie the code again patched copies,
+patch 2 files and then complie the code again.
+my patched copies,
 [Arduino-usbserial.c](Arduino-usbserial.c)
 [makefile](makefile)